-Belgian company Barco-Graphics merged with Danish Purup-Eskofot to form Esko-Graphics.
-The amalgamation prompted a major review of the company’s operations and resulted in the decision to focus on the packaging industry and divest all parts of the business that didn’t fit their new strategy.
+When Belgian company Barco-Graphics merged with Danish Purup-Eskofot to form Esko-Graphics, the amalgamation prompted a major review of the company’s operations.
+Including a sole focus on the packaging industry.

 Four years later, Esko-Graphics is the world leader in packaging pre-production solutions.
 From their Belgian headquarters in Ghent, they produce and market a complete range of hardware and software to address the needs of the entire packing supply chain, from graphics to package structure to project management.

 Such a radical business rethink meant Esko-Graphics had to completely reassess the behaviour of their sales team and, once the new marketing strategy was in place, there was a clear need to ensure that their salespeople really bought into the new vision for the company.
 Esko-Graphics’ success was dependent upon their salesforce having excellent product and market knowledge and a thorough understanding of the competition.
 It was clear they would need to adapt their behaviour to match this new situation.

 Hubert Scheir, Esko’s marketing director for Europe, the Middle East, Africa and Latin America, decided to get Huthwaite involved.